Alpha018/nestjs-firebase-auth/README.md

               checkRevoked: true, // Set to true if you want to check for revoked Firebase tokens
               validateRole: true, // Set to true if you want to validate user roles
-              useLocalRoles: true, // Set to true if you want to validate user roles locally without firebase call },
+              useLocalRoles: true, // Set to true if you want to validate user roles locally without firebase call
+              rolesClaimKey: 'user_roles' // Set the name of the key within the Firebase custom claims that stores user roles },
           },
         }),